nurulnabi/poker-calc/README.md

     }
   }
 ]

+//for omaha winners
+pokerCalc.getOmahaWinner(params)  //here the playerCards for each player should be four

+//to get type of five cards hand pokerCalc.getType(cards)          //array of five cards
 ```

 ## Notes
 * `compactCards` flag can be used in both card formats.
+* Cards in compact format as in `params2` is not supported in `pokerCalc.getOmahaWinner`.
+* Cards in any format as illustrated above are supported for `pokerCalc.getType`
 * Ranks of different cards are as below
 * Card - Rank
     * A  - 1